-Even if Cindy wished to transition from her veterinary background into another area of the health field, how could she do so with no transportation or funds to acquire the skills?
-Wouldn’t this leave you feeling powerless?
-Like you have no choices?
+Even if Cindy wished to transition from her veterinary background into another area of the health field, how could she do so with no transportation or money to retool skills?
+How could she feel anything but powerless, like she has no reasonable choices?

 It’s worth mentioning that The Times article speaks to the issue of age bias, to the importance of using contacts while job searching, and to the successes that many 50+ workers are having by shaping their work lives in some independent fashion.

 One Layoff + One Divorce = One Decade of Crazy

 Let’s take off the pretty masks for a minute, shall we?
 These days, I’m not as job-scared as I have been in the past, but that doesn’t mean it couldn’t all change tomorrow.
 I am not in an “employment” relationship, and that means I’m a phone call away from floating in a sea of worries as I have been off and on for years.

 The worst of my job-scared days?
 They continued for a full ten-year period, and I doubt I will ever feel “safe” again.

 For one thing, the insecurity of being what is (laughingly?) referred to as a “portfolio worker” sustains an undercurrent of stress that is impossible to explain if you haven’t lived it.
 And yes, at the moment, I have work coming out of my ears and I couldn’t be more delighted.
 I’m also perpetually physically tired, have virtually zero time for a relationship, too little time to keep a stream of leads in my pipeline (another concern), and find no alternative but to continue as things are.